-Use your historical data to personalize your products as much as possible.
+Use your historical data to personalize your products and services as much as possible.

 For this you can and should use the information you already have about your customers.
 Customers tell us about their preferences every time they interact with us, whether they buy or not, and we must listen to them, we must dive into our historical data and try to answer questions such as: What needs do our customers have?
 Are they functional or emotional?
 Or a mixture of the two?